cwingrav/chbg/readme.md

 ```

 Ex.
-To set the desktop virtual window (i.e. Spaces desktop) to the color "Dark Goldenrod" with the label of "Email", because you do email in that window, type: `chbg -bg "Dark Goldenrod" Email`.
+To set the desktop virtual window (i.e. Spaces desktop) to the color "Dark Goldenrod" with the label of "Email", because you do email in that window, type: `chbg -bg "Dark Goldenrod" A Label`.

 # Installation